emicklei/zazkia/README.md

 ### How does it work ?
-In order to apply errornous behavior, zazkia must be used as a proxy between a client and service.
+In order to apply misbehavior, zazkia must be used as a proxy between a client and service.
 It will accept tcp connections from a client and for each new one, will create a connection to the target service.

 ### Routes
 By specifying routes, you can tell zazkia on what ports to listen and what target to connect to (host and port).

-Minimal routes.json example
+Minimal zazkia-routes.json example

 	[
 	    {